ineedbots/iw3_bot_warfare/main_shared/bw-assets/wpedit.md

   - camp ('crouch' waypoint with only one linked waypoint) - bots will look at the angles you were looking at when you made the waypoint and camp
   - climb - bots will look at the angles you were looking at when you made the waypoint and climb (use this for ladders and mantles)

-Here I linked the two waypoints together.
+Here I linked the two waypoints together.<br>
 ![Linking waypoints](/main_shared/bw-assets/editor-link.png)

 Linking waypoints are very important, it tells the bots that they can reach waypoint 1 from waypoint 0, and vice versa.